 2 Cash & Other may include cash, money market funds, and short duration fixed income funds.

-3 Security quality ratings are derived from underlying portfolio securities by using the higher rating between Standard & Poor’s and Moody’s.
-If only one of Standard and Poor’s or Moody’s rates a security the higher of the two is selected.
+3 Security quality ratings are derived from underlying portfolio securities by using the middle rating of Standard & Poor’s, Moody’s, and Fitch.
+If only two of Standard & Poor’s, Moody’s, and Fitch rates a security the higher of the two is selected.
 If only one of Standard & Poor’s, Moody’s, and Fitch rates a security the available rating is used.
-For securities that are not rated by Standard & Poor’s or Moody’s a rating by Fitch, DBSK, Morningstar, or Kroll may be used.
+For securities that are not rated by Standard & Poor’s, Moody’s, or Fitch a rating from a secondary Nationally Recognized Statistical Rating Organization (“NRSRO”) may be used.
 Ratings by any agency represent an opinion only, not a recommendation to buy or sell.
-Securities that are not rated by any rating agencies are reflected as Not Rated “NR”.
+Securities that are not rated by any agencies are reflected as Not Rated “NR”.

 The Bloomberg Barclays U.S. Aggregate Index is an unmanaged index representing the U.S. investment grade fixed rate bond market, with index components for government and corporate securities, mortgage pass-through, and asset-backed securities.
 This index does not incur fees and expenses (which would lower the return) and is not available for direct investment.

-† Definitions: Effective Duration measures the interest rate risk of the Fund.
+4 Definitions: Effective Duration measures the interest rate risk of the Fund.
 It is an estimate of the approximate percentage change in the Fund’s net asset value resulting from a one percentage point change in interest rates.
 Weighted Average Life is the average number of years each dollar of unpaid principal remains outstanding.
 Convexity is an estimate of the approximate change in the Fund’s effective duration resulting from a one percentage point change in interest rates.
 Option-Adjusted Spread is the difference between the portfolio yield and the risk-free rate, accounting for embedded options.
 Source: The Yield Book.
 Standard Deviation measures the volatility of the Fund’s returns.
 Sharpe Ratio uses the Fund’s standard deviation and average excess return over the risk-free ratio to determine reward per unit of risk.
 Beta measures the Fund’s sensitivity to market movements.
 R-squared represents the percentage of the portfolio’s movements that can be explained by general market movements.
 Information Ratio uses the Fund’s standard deviation and excess return over a benchmark to determine excess return per unit of risk.
 Statistics for less than one year are not annualized.